 Cheap broadband deals really couldn't get much more keenly priced.
-As the economic outlook worsens, belt-tightening and penny pinching are more important than ever before and internet service providers (ISPs) are responding with the cheapest broadband deals so far.
+As the economic outlook worsens, belt-tightening is more important than ever before and internet service providers (ISPs) are responding with the cheapest broadband deals so far.

 The cheapest broadband deals now start from free.
 Yes that's right, free broadband!
 From the cheapest broadband packages to the more expensive bigger bundle packs, many broadband packages now offer a free introductory period.